ysa134/torii/README.md

 authenticated calls to an API.

 When used via `torii.open`, the authorization object is passed through to the consumer.
-An example provider:
+An example provider called 'geocities':

 ```JavaScript
 // app/torii-providers/geocities.js